• An addendum to Rule 3 regarding fan-translated works of things such as Web Novels has been made. Please see here for details.

 Nervous, uncertain, optimistic?
 It was silver.

-The small pinpricks of silver, like the drops of dew on a misty morning, or a swarm of fireflies in a forest a night.
-They converged.
+Silver small pinpricks, like the drops of dew on a misty morning, or a swarm of fireflies in a forest at night- they swirled and danced within the air- as if they were shimmering fireworks from the festivals Dyllaine had seen since he was a boy.

 "Ever since I was little, Ever since I could walk… I wanted to be a wizard."
-Dyllaine's voice resounded into the ether.
+Dyllaine's thoughts were voiced resounded into the ether.
 There was no air, and yet the darkness around him rippled like a stone tossed into a pod.

 No matter how many times Sylvia cracked a joke, no matter how many times his sister rolled her eyes, and his mother tussled his hair…